Building in designated bush fire prone areas

 The Map of Bush Fire Prone Areas (the Map) identifies land designated bush fire prone by the Fire and Emergency Services (FES) Commissioner.

 The Map has been developed by the Office of Bushfire Risk Management (OBRM) and is available to view on from the Department of Fire and Emergency Services’ (DFES) website.
 The Map is updated annually.

 Certain buildings that are located in bush fire prone areas may require a further assessment of the bush fire risk and additional bush fire resistant construction to comply with the requirements of the building legislation.

 Please note: The Building Regulations 2012 provide a four month transition period from the date of a FES Commissioner order designating a new area as bush fire prone before the bush fire construction requirements of the BCA are triggered for certain residential buildings.
 This four month transition period does not apply to existing designated bush fire prone areas.

-In 2015, the Building Commission undertook a series of regional roadshows, south west and metropolitan “construction in bush fire prone areas” seminars to provide builders, building surveyors, permit authorities and the industry an opportunity to hear and engage with presenters regarding the bushfire reforms.
+In 2015, the department undertook a series of regional roadshows, south west and metropolitan “construction in bush fire prone areas” seminars to provide builders, building surveyors, permit authorities and the industry an opportunity to hear and engage with presenters regarding the bush fire reforms.
 The presentations covered:

 - amendments to the Building Regulations in relation to building approvals;